Artist Fernando Botero had a tough start to life

 Botero began drawing and painting watercolours as a young child.
 In 1944 an uncle, who had taken on an important role in family life following the death of his father, enrolled him in a training school for bullfighters, only to recognise that his nephew was more interested in drawing and painting bulls than in fighting them.
 Botero’s first works — watercolours of bulls and matadors — were sold by a man who traded tickets to bullfights.
 In 1948, when he was just 16, he had his first illustrations published in one of the most important newspapers in Medellín.
 Three years later he had his first one-man show in Bogotá.

 Botero’s early artistic inspiration came from both Latin America and Europe.
 The Mexican muralists as well as the Spanish masters Pablo Picasso and Juan Gris were among those who first sparked Botero’s creative imagination.
 Not unlike Picasso, whose Cubist breakthrough came after experimenting with the construction of a guitar, Botero had his artistic ‘eureka’ moment with a mandolin.
-In 1956 while he was living in Mexico City, Botero painted a mandolin with an unusually tiny sound hole, allowing the instrument to suddenly take on exaggerated proportions.
+In 1956 while he was living in Mexico City, Botero painted a mandolin with an unusually tiny sound hole, allowing the instrument suddenly to take on exaggerated proportions.
+(A similar work from around the same time was sold at Christie’s in 2019.)
 Thus began the artist’s lifelong exploration of volume.

-Botero is recognised throughout the world for his singular style incorporating rotund, whimsical figures and objects which are often suffused with a subtle brand of satire.
+Botero is recognised throughout the world for his singular style incorporating rotund, whimsical figures and objects, often suffused with a subtle brand of satire.
 By manipulating space and perspective, he draws attention to the monumentality of his figures, showing them in spaces that seem too small to contain them.
-He has remained adamant that he does not ‘paint fat people’; what he paints, he insists, is ‘volume’, and the ‘sensuality of form’.
+He has remained adamant that he does not paint ‘fat people’; what he paints, he insists, is ‘volume’, and the ‘sensuality of form’.
 He has explored volume and sensuality of form in subjects as diverse as the circus, reinterpretations of Old Masters, nudes, Latin American street scenes, domestic life, bordellos, and portraits of political figures.